being an girl is tough. being a korean girl is tougher.

 “no, i mean where are your parents from?”

 it’s as if being american is not good enough that i have to belong to another country. if you must insist, i’m korean american, but why does that matter?

 is it because you’d like to make the conversation interesting and ask me if i’m from the north or south? why don’t you make it even more interesting and ask me if korean men are abusive?

 instead why don’t you please go ahead and ask me the ultimate question:

 “is it true that asian girls are kinky?”

-every time i hear this question, the feeling i get is equivalent to walking into a room while an old man is fondling a child. you’re just left speechless in disgust while standing there in shock trying to understand what is happening in front of your very eyes.
+every time i hear this question, the feeling of cringe i get is equivalent to walking into a room while an old man is fondling a child. you’re just left speechless in disgust while standing there in shock trying to understand what is happening in front of your very eyes.

 moral of the post is that when people resort to stereotypes it’s fcking condescending and violating. be yourself and keep the cultural comments to yourself.